P4ELTE/t4p4s/README.md

     - Everything apart from the _example_ is considered an option on the command line.

 The script returns an exit code of `0` if the execution was successful, and a non-zero value otherwise.

+The script creates `build/<example-name>`.

+- Under it, the directories `build`, `srcgen` and `Makefile` contain compilation artifacts, including the created switch executable.
+- Log output is stored in `log`.
+    - `controller.log` is the log output from the most recent controller execution.
+    - For each execution, two log files are created.
+        - The one with the simple `.txt` extension is a regular textual log.
+        - The one with the `lit.txt` extension contains ANSI colour codes.
+Invoking `cat` on it, or using an appropriate viewer like [SublimeANSI](https://github.com/aziz/SublimeANSI) will show coloured output.
+        - The logs of the most recent script execution are also available as `last.txt` and `last.lit.txt`.

 ### Examples